Mindjet/MyGallery/README.md

 }
 ```

-The parameter `position` represents the relative position of the current page and the screen. if look at the sketch below, you may have a better unstanding of what I am putting.
+The parameter `position` represents the relative position of the current page to the screen.
+If look at the sketch below, you may have a better unstanding of what I am putting.

 <img src="screenshots/page-transformer.png" width="700">